SpencerBrown-MongoDB/CSFLE-example/README.md

 ## Connect to your cluster

-Using the connection string from the previous step, open a terminal window and connect to your cluster with mongosh.
+To make sure you have connectivity: Using the connection string from the previous step, open a terminal window and connect to your cluster with mongosh.

 # Setting up CSFLE